Jonseen/KDI_EPT_Dashboard/README.md

 ## About KDI EPT DASHBOARD

-A Election Petition Dashboard developed by Kimpact Development Initiative
+An Election Petition Tribunal Dashboard developed for Kimpact Development Initiative